 Page Plus offers discounts on some of the phones in its inventory.
 You can find which models are discounted by visiting its website and selecting the shop tab.
 Page Plus groups its promos towards the top of the page.

 Concerning plans, you receive a discount on the monthly rate when you sign up for auto pay.
 This is where you have a credit or debit card on file and you authorize Page Plus to charge it each month when it's time to renew your service.

 Page Plus doesn't deliver the finest customer service as evidenced by its reviews.
 Common problems included data not being loaded onto the service plans correctly, misapplied payments, and poor service from the support team.

 If you are a brave soul and want to experience this "service" then you can by contacting its customer support via phone, by opening a ticket online or you can mail them your inquiry.
 It also has an online support section with answers to common questions.

 Page Plus delivers affordable phones and plans to match most budgetary needs.

 At the same time, the lack of customer support, coupled with the alarming problems with service, indicates that it might be best to avoid this provider, as it offers more headaches than it's worth.
-You can find better prepaid providers, like these providers, with great service at the same price.
+You can find better-prepaid providers, with great service at the same price.